nexxtdragon/dotfiles/README.md

 <div align="center">

+# Alternative
-# Alternative - If you're not on NixOS, or home.nix won't work, you can install my configs manually!
-See the repo for dotfiles
+**If you're not on NixOS, or home.nix won't work, you can install my configs manually!
+See the repo for classic dotfiles**
 </div>